Alignak-monitoring-contrib/alignak-app/docs/use.rst

 This part of dock contains informations about your connection to backend and the states of Alignak daemons.
 If you've some connection problems or if backend is restart, you'll see icons change.

+You can also see each daemon state by clicking on button with Alignak icon.

 Livestate part
 ~~~~~~~~~~~~~~

-In the livestate part, you'll have many buttons whi let you see: hosts, your user configuration, problems view (available soon) and a button to reach your WebUI if available.
+In the livestate part, you'll have many buttons who let you see: hosts, user configuration, problems view (available soon) and a button to reach your WebUI if available.

 You'll also see a resume of number of problems for hosts and services monitored in your backend.